 Maria Ressa, the CEO and executive editor of the Philippines-based news website Rappler was on 15 June convicted of cyber libel by the Manila Regional Trial Court.
 The court sentenced Ressa to a minimum of six months and one day to a maximum of six years in jail over charges filed by businessman Wilfredo Keng in a case that tested the 8-year-old Philippine cybercrime law.

 Keng had accused Ressa and writer Reynaldo Santos Jr of cyber libel over a Rappler story that alleged links between him and a top judge.
 According to local media reports, Rappler was found to have no liability, but both Ressa and Santos were found guilty.
 They are entitled to post-conviction bail and can appeal against the verdict.
+One can visit their website to understand the nitty-gritty of the affair.
 Both Ressa and Santos have been ordered to pay 200,000 Philippine pesos in moral damages and another 200,000 pesos in exemplary damages.

 According to a Rappler news report, Keng filed the complaint in 2017 or five years later, beyond the more typical one-year prescription period for libel under the Revised Penal Code.
 But because the Philippines cybercrime law is silent on the prescription period for cyber libel, the Department of Justice found an obscure law – Republic Act No. 3326 – to extend libel’s prescription period from one year to 12 years.